-The Issue Price of the CBBCs is set by reference to the difference between the initial reference spot level of the Index and the Strike Level, plus the applicable Funding Cost as of the Launch Date.
+The Issue Price of the CBBCs is set by reference to the difference between the initial reference spot price of the underlying Shares and the Strike Price, plus the applicable Funding Cost as of the Launch Date.
 The initial Funding Cost applicable to the CBBCs is specified in the section headed "Key Terms" in this document.
 It will fluctuate throughout the life of the CBBCs as the funding rate may change from time to time.
-The funding rate is a rate determined by us based on one or more of the following factors, including but not limited to the Strike Level, the prevailing interest rate, the expected life of the CBBCs, any expected notional dividends in respect of any securities comprising the Index and the margin financing provided by us.
+The funding rate is a rate determined by us based on one or more of the following factors, including but not limited to the Strike Price, the prevailing interest rate, the expected life of the CBBCs, any expected notional dividends in respect of the underlying Shares and the margin financing provided by us.